damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Submit the **smallest** item of work that makes sense.
 When creating an issue describe the smallest fix possible, put suggestions for enhancements in separate issues and link them.
 If you're new to GitLab and are writing documentation or instructions, submit your first merge request for at most 20 lines.
 1. Do not leave issues open for a long time, issues should be **actionable** and realistic.
 If you are assigned to an issue but don't have time to work on it, assign it to someone else.
 If nobody is assigned to an issue and it is not a priority, please ensure the community can help and close it.
 1. Make a conscious effort to **prioritize**<a name="prioritize"></a> your work.
 The priority of items depends on multiple factors: Is there a team member waiting for the answer?
 What is the impact if you delay it?
 How many people does it affect, etc.?
 This is detailed in [Engineering Workflow](/handbook/engineering/workflow).
 1. Use the public issue trackers on GitLab.com for everything since [we work out in the open](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/).
-We do still use some private issue trackers on our internal dev.gitlab.org server, such as for [organizational](https://dev.gitlab.org/gitlab/organization/issues) issues that do not have a home in one of the public team trackers that can be found on the [team structure](/team/structure/) page.
+Issue trackers that can be found on the relevant page in the handbook and in the projects under [the gitlab-com group](https://gitlab.com/gitlab-com/).
 1. Pick issues from the current [milestone](https://gitlab.com/groups/gitlab-org/milestones).
 1. We try not to assign issues to people but to have people **pick issues** in a milestone themselves.
 1. Assign an issue to yourself as soon as you start to work on it, but not before